graphile/graphile.github.io/src/pages/postgraphile/jwk-verification.md

 Remember that a JWT has [three _period-separated_ sections](https://jwt.io/introduction/): header, payload, and signature.
-On successful verification, the payload will be available for us to save inside the Postgraphile request via the [`pgSettings`](https://www.graphile.org/postgraphile/usage-library/#exposing-http-request-data-to-postgresql) function.
+On successful verification, the payload will be available for us to save inside the PostGraphile request via the [`pgSettings`](https://www.graphile.org/postgraphile/usage-library/#exposing-http-request-data-to-postgresql) function.